rockstor/rockstor-doc/faq.rst

 provide volumes for Rockstor.

-Rockstor also comes with a backup plugin, making it a suitable backup target to replicate data from other, perhaps expensive NAS products.
+Rockstor also comes with a backup plugin, making it a suitable backup target to replicate data from other NAS products.

 Can Rockstor support my specific storage usecase?
 ---------------------------------------------------